Howard Hughes made movies

 He and Marilyn Monroe did the jitterbug like crazy.

-He dated Rita Hayworth.
+He dated Rita Hayworth and Betty Davis.
 He was in love with Ava Gardner.

-Later on, Howard helped Ida become the second woman to join the Director's Guild.
+Later on, he helped Ida become the second woman to join the Director's Guild.

 He was dating Olivia de Havilland and got caught making a play for her younger sister, Joan Fontain.